nishant1005/Interview_Practice/Solutions.md

 # Q4)Find the least common ancestor between two nodes on a binary search tree.

-Solution4)First we find immediate parent for a node in a tree,then until the root node isn't reached i have found the oldest parent to a nodes 1 and nodes 2.Then i have checked both them share a common ancestor,and this is lest common ancestor.
+Solution4)First we find immediate parent for a node in a tree,then until the root node isn't reached i have found the oldest parent to a nodes 1 and nodes 2.Then i have checked if both of them share a common ancestor,and this is lest common ancestor.

 Time Complexity-O(nlog(n))-n-number of nodes.
 Space Complexity-O(log(n))